-Term or title Abbreviation Description Australian Design Rules ADRs National standards for safety, anti-theft and emissions in vehicle design Australian Light Vehicle Standard Rules ALVSRs Model vehicle standard requirements developed by the NTC and applied in state and territory legislation Australian Road Rules ARRs Model road rules developed by the NTC and applied in state and territory legislation Commonwealth of Australia Cwth Federal government of Australia Gross vehicle mass GVM The maximum loaded mass of a vehicle Heavy vehicle A vehicle with a GVM of more than 4.5 tonnes Heavy Vehicle National Law HVNL A single national system of laws for heavy vehicles over 4.5 tonnes GVM Light vehicle A vehicle other than a heavy vehicle National Heavy Vehicle Regulator NHVR Australia's independent regulator for all vehicles over 4.5 tonnes GVM National Transport Commission NTC Independent statutory body that contributes to the achievement of national transport policy objectives by developing regulatory and operational reform of road, rail and intermodal transport States and territories Australia is divided into six states and two territories The six states are: New South Wales Queensland South Australia Tasmania Victoria Western Australia The two territories are: Northern Territory Australian Capital Territory
+TERM OR TITLE DESCRIPTION Australian Design Rules National standards for safety, anti-theft and emissions in vehicle design.
+Australian Light Vehicle Standard Rules Model vehicle standard requirements developed by the NTC and applied in state and territory legislation.
+Australian Road Rules Model road rules developed by the NTC and applied in state and territory legislation.
+Commonwealth of Australia (Cwlth) Federal government of Australia.
+Gross vehicle mass The maximum loaded mass of a vehicle.
+Heavy vehicle A vehicle with a gross vehicle mass of more than 4.5 tonnes.
+Heavy Vehicle National Law (HVNL) A single national system of laws for heavy vehicles over 4.5 tonnes gross vehicle mass.
+Light vehicle A vehicle other than a heavy vehicle.
+National Heavy Vehicle Regulator Australia's independent regulator for all vehicles over 4.5 tonnes gross vehicle mass.
+National Transport Commission (NTC) National land transport reform agency that supports Australian governments to improve safety, productivity and environmental outcomes, provide for future technologies and improve regulatory efficiency.
+States and territories Australia is divided into six states and two territories.
+The six states are: New South Wales Queensland South Australia Tasmania Victoria Western Australia.
+The two territories are: Australian Capital Territory Northern Territory.